 Personal loans from Credit Unions

 If you have fair or bad credit, your local credit union may be the best choice for you.
 They are often willing to work with people who have bad credit.
-Of course, you can also find some lenders online that offer bad credit loans.
+Of course, you can also find some credit unions and other lenders online that offer bad credit loans.

 To apply for a loan at a credit union, you must first become a member.
 They usually allow membership to those who live, work, study, or worship in a particular area.